 The mention of Professor Jean-Louis Robert can be found on the website of the French Society for Mineralogy and Cristallography.

 The Polish Clay Group has the formal status of a section of the

 Mineralogical Society of Poland.
 The group was founded on March 22,

-Over past 45 years, the group organised numerous
+Over past 45 years, the group organised

-four-day national conferences (
+three to four-day national conferences (

 In 1998 the group formally joined AIPEA.
 At the beginning of 2018 the Polish Clay Group amounted to 44 formal members.
 At present, the group meets once a year for a one-day session in November.
 A fund supporting the participation of young scientists in EUROCLAY conferences was established in 2000.
 The first awards were granted in 2003 at the EUROCLAY meeting in Modena, the second – in 2007 at the EUROCLAY meeting in Aveiro, the third – in 2011 at the EUROCLAY meeting in Antalaya, Turkey.
 The next EUROCLAY will be held in 2019 in Paris, France.

 Information on the Polish Clay Group Award 2019

 In 1999, the group formed a federation with Slovak, Hungarian and Croatian partners, which decided to held joint conferences Mid-European Clay Conference (MECC).
 The first one took place in 2001 in Stará Lesná, Slovakia.
 The Next MECC: 2004 - Miskolc, Hungary; 2006 - Opatija, Croatia; 2008 - Zakopane, Poland; 2010 - Budapest, Hungary; 2012 - Dresden, Germany; 2014 - Průhonice, Czech Republic; 2016 - Košice, Slovakia; 2018 – Zagreb, Croatia.
 In 2020 the 10th MECC will be organized in Kliczków, Poland.